lizzy596/Node_Server_Deconstructed/README.md

 # **What is ExpressJS?**

-Express is a webframework for Node.js (NodeJS is the language, Express is node)
+Express is a webframework for Node.js (NodeJS is the language, Express is node) The framework comes with a generator tool, express-generator, that can be used to quickly generate a skeleton of an application.

+The Express middlewares are everywhere.
+Express middlewares are functions that get called by the Express routing layer and allow to execute code between the initial request and the code from the destination route.
+That is why they are called middlewares.

+In short, middlewares are functions that have access to Express’ request and response objects and apply modifications to them.

 **Express is a routing and middleware framework, it is essentially a series of middleware function calls.
 Middleware allows us to affect the req and resp objects**